chai-nexus/chai_py/README.md

 By default a bot is inactive, it can be viewed and shared via a link or QR code but will not be discoverable by users of the app.

-To make an app visible run
+To make a bot visible to all users run

 ```python
 from chai_py import deployed